TRON-Bioinformatics/dna-juggler/README.md

 Given a DNA sequence it returns the translated amino acid sequence.
 Additionally it returns the reversed and complemented DNA sequence, which is handy for genes in the negative strand.

+If you don't have the sequence you can provide an Ensembl transcript identifier and the coding sequence will be retrieved from Biomart.

 First click the binder buttom above.
 After the environment is initialized you should see an interactive Jupyter notebook as in the screenshot below:

 ![](images/screenshot_1.png)